 - They are both located under the OTHER key.
 When the display reads IDLE, press OTHER again and again.

-Lots of people call up and say the kiln fires too hot or too cool.
-It seems best to first calibrate the kiln to their glaze cone using Thermocouple Offset only.
-This usually only takes one firing but sometimes 2 or 3 firings is necessary.
+- Lots of people call up and say the kiln fires are too hot or too cool.
+It seems best to first calibrate the kiln to its glaze cone using Thermocouple Offset only.
+This usually only takes one firing but sometimes 2 or 3 firings are necessary.